How to Add Multiple Shipping Carriers to WooCommerce

 • Zero leverage against rate hikes: Major carriers like UPS and FedEx apply annual General Rate Increases, often around 5 – 6%.
 With only one carrier, you have no fallback.
 You either absorb the cost or raise shipping prices and risk losing customers.

-• One carrier can’t serve every order well: Local, long-distance, and international shipments often need different solutions, which a single carrier rarely handles efficiently.
+• One carrier rarely serves every order well: Local deliveries, heavy shipments, and international orders each have different costs and service requirements.
+A single carrier rarely handles all of these efficiently.

 • Growth becomes harder to manage: Expanding into new regions or offering faster delivery options becomes difficult when you’re tied to one shipping provider.